Optimizing AdSense Before You Have Traffic

 You finally got AdSense approved.
-The first day you earn $0.34.
-The next $0.51.
-You start spending an hour a day on ad layout, ad density, A/B testing slot sizes.
-After a month, your average daily revenue is $0.62, and you’ve spent maybe 25 hours on monetization.
-That’s $0.74 per hour you spent optimizing — well below minimum wage.
-The problem isn’t your settings.
-You don’t have enough traffic for monetization decisions to matter yet.
+Day one you earn $0.34.
+The next day $0.51.
+So you start spending an hour a day on ad layout, ad density, and A/B testing slot sizes.
+A month later your average daily revenue is $0.62 and you’ve sunk maybe 25 hours into monetization — about $0.74 per hour.
+The problem is not your settings.
+You do not have enough traffic yet for monetization decisions to move the number.

 Common causes